carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 > ## Exercise
 > Inspect the metadata for `terrain_HARV_UTM18 ` and
 > `surface_HARV`.
 Are the projections the same?
-What
-> metadata attributes are different?
-How might this affect
+Are the extents the same?
+Are the no data values the same?
-> calculations we make between arrays?
+> How might do projections, extents, and no data values effect calculations we make between arrays?
 > > ## Solution
 > >
 > > ```python